 How can you prevent HPV?

 HPV is most commonly spread through vaginal and anal sex, and can also be spread through oral sex.
 A person can pass the virus along even if they don’t have symptoms, and they don’t know they’re infected.
 Again, the HPV vaccine is the most effective way of preventing it.
-In addition, sexually active people should use latex condoms every time they have sex, says the CDC, and be in a monogamous relationship.
+In addition, sexually active people should use latex condoms every time they have sex, says the CDC, and be in a mutually monogamous relationship, or have sex with someone who solely has sex with them.

 Can you be treated for HPV?